ghacks Technology News

 Itunes Error 69 when syncing iPod

-I have been experiencing the Error 69 in iTunes lately when syncing iPod.
-The full error message read “Attempting to copy to the disk failed.
-An unknown error occurred (-69)” which is not really that helpful if you ask me.
+The full error message read: "Attempting to copy to the disk failed.
+An unknown error occurred (-69).
+That message is not really that helpful if you ask me.
 I figured that this was some kind of transfer problem and decided to investigate it further.

-I started the syncing again in iTunes and observed the songs that are synced with iPod.
-Error 69 appeared again of course but this time I memorized the last song that was synced and decided to remove it for now from the iPod and iTunes.
+I started the syncing again in iTunes and monitored the songs that were successfully synced with the iPod.
+Error 69 appeared again of course but this time I remembered the last song that was synced and decided to remove it for now from the iPod and iTunes to see if it would resolve the issue.

 This time it would sync without difficulties which was a relief.
 I hate it when an album on my iPod or PC is missing a track.